Baracoa, Cuba: Ultimate Travel Guide

 Getting to Baracoa

-Baracoa is notoriously isolated, even with the addition of the La Farola highway in the 1960s finally making it accessible to the rest of the island.
+Get your road trip questions and cooler ready – Baracoa is notoriously isolated, even with the addition of the La Farola highway in the 1960s, which finally made it accessible from the rest of the island.
 Driving into Baracoa from nearby towns can take hours.

 Today, a small domestic airport in Baracoa makes it easier than ever to access Baracoa from the rest of the island.
 Though flights are infrequent, it’s a great option to consider.